 When you're troubleshooting an issue in your app or host, you need all the New Relic tools at your fingertips.
 But you don't want to do a lot of context switching across the UI or be overwhelmed by the wealth of information available.

-Our APM agents can automatically add relevant attributes to your application log data.
+Our logs in context feature lets you to see your log data in the context of other New Relic data, making it easier to find correlations and resolve issue.
+And our APM agents can automatically add relevant attributes to your application log data.
 This makes using logs in context extremely easy.
 Applications can also use the agent to forward log data directly to New Relic.

 Logs are more valuable in the context of the application, transaction, or error they belong to.
-Using our logs in context functionality will change the way you troubleshoot by giving you visibility of logs from your applications, distributed traces, and errors directly in APM.
+Using our logs in context feature changes the way you troubleshoot by giving you visibility of logs from your applications, distributed traces, and errors directly in APM.

 To see how logs in context can help you find the root cause of an issue in your apps and hosts, watch this short video (approx. 3:40 minutes):

-Learn more about the power of automatic logs in context.
+To learn more about the power of logs in context, see an example use case.
 The example describes how an engineering team used it to troubleshoot their app's poor response time and rising error rates.

 To set up APM logs in context: